humdrum-tools/vhv-documentation/humdrum/mens/index.md

 ## Ligatures ##

 Ligatures are indicated with square brackets for recta ligatures, and angle brackets for obliqua ligatures.
-Verovio currently does not have obliqua ligatures implemented, and rhtyhmic stems are not implemented yet either.

 {% include verovio.html
 	source="ligature"